Treasure of the Rudras

-Treasure of the Rudras (ルドラの秘宝, Rudora no Hihou) is a Japanese role-playing game released by Square in 1996, and the company's last developed for the Super Famicom.
+Treasure of the Rudras (ルドラの秘宝, Rudora no Hihou) is a Japanese role-playing game released by Square in 1996, and the company's last developed game for the Super Famicom.

 The plot incorporates elements from Indian religions, centrally the concept of the wheel of time - every 4000 years the world is destroyed and recreated by a Rudra - the name taken from an aspect of the Hindu god of destruction, Shiva.
-With several races of beings already eradicated and replaced, the story takes place during the final 15 days before humans are scheduled to be wiped out as well.
+With several races of beings already eradicated and replaced, the story takes place during the final 15 days before humans are scheduled to be wiped out as well; this forces the four main characters who were chosen by fate - Sion, Surlent, Riza, and Dune - to go on a quest to avert the scenario whilst uncovering the source of it all.

+While the gameplay alludes to many Square games like Final Fantasy and so on, one notable deviation from the games is that of custom magic system (aka mantra system), in which players can freely create their own spells either by using both prefixes and suffixes contained within the game or just by trial and error.
+This negates the need of leveling up characters to learn spells automatically rather than manually, but despite its creativity, the overall usefulness contained within each imputed spell varies.

 Gameplay

 The gameplay is divided into three main areas: the overworld map, the towns and dungeons, and battles.
 When in the overworld map, the player directs their characters to different locations in the game.
 Towns contain the prerequisite shops and villagers who offer information, while dungeons are mazelike affairs where random enemy encounters may occur.
 These battles may also strike on the overworld map and follow a typical RPG pattern: the player makes choices for their characters (such as whether to fight, cast a magic spell, or run away), and then the enemy takes a turn.
 This pattern repeats until the characters on one side all run out of hit points and die.
 There are 15 turns, accounting for each of the 15 days.